Open-source video game: Greater organization

-Despite its initial roots as small private projects, the free software gaming scene has been becoming progressively more organized.
+Despite its initial roots as individual projects, the free software gaming scene has been becoming progressively more organized.
 The roots of this even go back as far as the games created for the GNU Project and to the original larger-scale free software projects like Freeciv.
 Still, for the most part free game development had very little organization throughout its history.
 Popular games were generally separate efforts, except for instances of people working on them known for other projects such as Ingo Ruhnke (Pingus), Bill Kendrick (SuperTux) and Steve Baker (TuxKart).
 Games were commonly found in directories such as The Linux Game Tome and Freshmeat and hosted on sites like SourceForge and GNU Savannah, but they were largely only ever brought together in the form of disorganized lists.
-Other projects and games existed purely on small isolated personal or project websites, often unknown and ignored.
+Other projects and games existed purely on isolated personal or project websites, often unknown and ignored.

 The launch of the GNOME and KDE desktop projects in the late 1990s organized application and, to a certain extent, game development.
 Both attempts to create a more usable Linux desktop attracted volunteers to make utilities to that end.
 These programs included games, mostly recreations of small games like Minesweeper or Solitaire that come with Microsoft Windows, arcade classics and the like, games from combined sets such as Microsoft Entertainment Pack, and occasionally original ideas.